DM-Earth/Cabricality/README.md

 With this pack, you can follow the quests and build your own factory with [Create](https://github.com/Fabricators-of-Create/Create) and [Industrial Revolution](https://github.com/GabrielOlvH/Industrial-Revolution).
 From shoveling clays under valleys to voyaging inside space stations, you can develop the technologies diversely as you want.

-*This modpack is inspired by [Create: Above and Beyond (CAB),](https://github.com/simibubi/Above-and-Beyond) but recreated and redesigned on the base of the original pack.
-We hope you to enjoy our work!*
+> *This modpack is inspired by [Create: Above and Beyond (CAB),](https://github.com/simibubi/Above-and-Beyond) but recreated and redesigned on the base of the original pack.
+Welcome, challenger, we hope you to enjoy our work!*

 ## Features